nestjs/docs.nestjs.com/content/techniques/configuration.md

 constructor(private configService: ConfigService<{ PORT: number }, true>) {
   //                                                               ^^^^
   const port = this.configService.get('PORT', { infer: true });
-  //    ^^^ The type of this will be 'number' thus you don't need TS type assertions anymore }
+  //    ^^^ The type of port will be 'number' thus you don't need TS type assertions anymore }
 ```